MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/customer-aging-snapshot.md

 [!include [banner](../includes/banner.md)]

 The aging snapshot calculates the aged balances for a group of customers at one point in time.
-Create aging snapshot records for all customers, or for the customers in a customer pool.
+You can create aging snapshot records for all customers, or for the customers in a customer pool.
 Aging snapshot information is shown on the **Aged balances** list page and on the **Collections** page.
 You must create an aging snapshot before you can use the list page.
 The list page shows information only for customers that an aging snapshot has been created for.

 > [!NOTE]
 > Turn on the Customer aging performance enhancement feature using the **Feature management** workspace.
 This reduces the time it takes to create an aging snapshot.
 Do not use customer pools with this enhancement turned on.
 If a customer pool is selected the feature won’t run.